 Barnier also lamented slow adoption of SEPA by EU member states and called on governments to intensify efforts to migrate to the new system.

 The Single Euro Payments Area will cover the 28 EU member states plus Iceland, Liechtenstein, Monaco, Norway and Switzerland.
-It is meant to enablecheaper, faster and more secure transfers
+It is meant to enable cheaper, faster and more secure transfers between bank accounts.

 However, SEPA Credit Transfers were only about 64 percent compliant by the end of November 2013, and SEPA Direct Debits only 26 percent, according to latest EU Commission data.